-- 8.2 All lift incidents must be reported to the Strategic Health & Safety Team.
-An electronic incident form is located on the LH intranet for this purpose. - 8.3 Each lift car will be fitted with a monitored alarm (24/7) for summoning help when a person is trapped or suffering ill-health/injury whilst in the lift car.
+- 8.1 A lift incident is an event involving a lift which has, or could have, caused damage, injury, ill-health, death or some other loss.
+This would include persons trapped in a lift car, catastrophic failure of a lift component or function such as a breaking cable, car coming to rest out of line with landing floor and the doors opening etc. A defect, e.g. lift breakdown with no person affected, is not an incident. - 8.2 All lift incidents are to be reported to the Health and Safety Team, via an internal electronic incident reporting form. - 8.3 Each lift car will be fitted with a monitored alarm (24/7) for summoning help when a person is trapped or suffering ill-health/injury whilst in the lift car.
 The alarm control will be sited close by a notice describing how and when to use the alarm.
 The notice shall expressly direct the user not to call the emergency services unless there is significant risk to health of one or more occupants. - 8.4 There will be an emergency contractor call-out arrangement for releasing persons trapped in lifts with attendance required within one hour. - 8.5 In the event of a major injury or fatality, the lift will remain isolated and locked off until the HSE has inspected the lift.
-In such an event, LH insurers will be notified immediately, and the lift will not be put back into service until authorised to do so in writing by the HSE. - 8.6 Lifts must not be used in the event of fire alarm activation unless it is a lift specifying that it can be used for evacuation purposes.
+In such an event, Lewisham Council's insurers will be notified immediately, and the lift will not be put back into service until authorised to do so in writing by the HSE. - 8.6 Lifts must not be used in the event of fire alarm activation unless it is a lift specifying that it can be used for evacuation purposes.
 A sign stating this instruction will be affixed adjacent to or very near to the lift call button.